brooklynrail/brooklynrail-platform/content/events/2024/03/julia-rooney-and-anne-marie-rooney-in-the-weather-of-it.md

 ---
 title: "Julia Rooney and Anne Marie Rooney: In the weather of it"
-deck: Featuring Rooney, Rooney, and Rail host to be announced
+deck: Featuring Rooney, Rooney, and Ginevra de Blasio
-summary: "Artists Julia Rooney and Anne Marie Rooney join the Rail for a conversation. "
+summary: Artists Julia Rooney and Anne Marie Rooney join Rail contributor Ginevra de Blasio for a conversation.
 people:
   - person: julia-rooney
 date: 2024-03-11T13:00:00-0500